Payments this applies to

 You don’t need to take out a HELP loan to get a payment from us.
 Only the course needs to be eligible for it.

 Education providers can become approved higher education providers.
-If you're interested, read about becoming an approved higher education provider on the Department of Education, Skills and Employment website.
+If you’re interested, read about applying to be a FEE-HELP provider on the Department of Education website.

 Approved distance and online education

 If you study by distance education, you need to do an approved course with an approved education provider.

 Read more about distance and online education.

 The Department of Social Services approves masters courses.
 In general, a customer doing a masters by coursework may claim either: